ripaaf/chatglobal/README.md

 ## how to download

-actually its quite simple if you already knows what ur doing but if not, first you download PHP then clone this repo to your directory
+actually its quite simple if you already knows what ur doing but if not, first you download PHP then clone this repo to your directory.

 ```
 git clone https://github.com/ripaaf/chatglobal.git